moehriegitt/vastringify/README.md

   0eAGAIN, 0eIO, ...

 - any meaningless format specifier (=letter) defaults to 'print in natural default form'.
-It is recommended to use `~v` for default format printing of anything.
+It is recommended to use `~s` for default format printing of anything.

 - The `=` modifier prints the last value again, possibly with a